Amplifon/Sounds-of-Street-View-Framework/README.md

 - [JSONLint](http://jsonlint.com/)

+### Creating your sounds

+Creating your sounds can be done in a number of ways.
+You can either create them yourself, or purchase them from audio sample websites (such as http://audiojungle.net)

 ## Run your application

 In order to get your application to run the last thing you need to do is to create a new